cavitkeskin/map-expire/README.md

 # map-expire

-Extended Map object with capasity and expire features
+Extended Map object with capacity and expire features

 ## install